jenhologram/NewStartup2/README.md

 # NewStartup2

-The goal of NewStartup2 is to ...
+The goal of NewStartup2 is to practice.